diogovalentepcs/eurostat/README.md

 eurostat.get_sdmx_data_df(code, StartPeriod, EndPeriod, filter_pars, flags=False, verbose=True)
 ```

 Read a dataset from SDMX service, with or without the flags.
 Return a pandas dataframe.
-This service is slow, so you will better select the subset you need and set the filter parameters along the available dimensions by setting filter_pars (a dictionary where keys are dimensions names, values are lists).
 It allows to download some datasets that are not available from the main database (e.g., Comext).
+This service is slow, so you will better select the subset you need and set the filter parameters along the available dimensions by setting *filter_pars* (a dictionary where keys are dimensions names, values are lists).
-To see a rough progress indication, set verbose = True.
+To see a rough progress status, set verbose = True.

+Example:
 ```python
 >>> import eurostat
 >>> StartPeriod = 2007